Frequently Asked Questions

 Do I need any particular browser software to fully access the website?

 No, you should be able to get around with most relatively current software browsers.
-Our site is designed and tested with Microsoft Internet Explorer and Firefox on Windows PCs, and Safari and Firefox on Macs.
+Our site is designed and tested with Microsoft Internet Explorer and Firefox on Windows PCs, and Safari, Chrome, and Firefox on Macs.
 Most of the site should be navigable by text-to-speech software for readers with viewing disabilities.

 Because of the rapid proliferation of browser updates and the number of computing platforms and browser programs, we are unable to check our site in every browser on every type of computing platform.
 Please feel free to let us know if you encounter any problems with theDP.com on your browser (be sure to tell us what browser (and version), what operating system (and version) and what type of computer you're using).
 Although we don't guarantee that we'll be able to make changes to suit a particular browser, we may be able to give you some tips on how to better view our site with your particular configuration.